Last updated: July 2nd, 2023

 I love how versatile and comfortable they are, while still being stylish and packable for travel.

-I also love that they’re shoes made from recycled plastic and sustainable materials and overall an eco-friendly brand.
+I also love that they’re shoes made from recycled plastic bottles and sustainable materials and overall an eco-friendly brand.
 The fact that they’re machine washable doesn’t hurt either.

 All of these things combine to make Rothy’s very much worth the cost in terms of what I’m looking for in a pair of flats.